-GALWAY COUNTY COUNCIL

-Coonsragh.
-Tusm

-Futi planning permission sought to

-netar the existing domestic garage

-fuel store! workshop area, the

-garage also has existing attic

-storage space to be retained (from

-previous planning permission

-reference number 06/1471).
-Futil

-planning permission is also sought

-to complete the instatiation of a garage roller door on the south

-facing elevation and all sincillary side

-works at the above location on

-behalf of D. Quinn This may be

-inspected or purchased at the

-Planning Office during its public

-opening hours.
-A submassion or

-observation in relation to the

-soplication may be made in wirting

-on payment at #20 within 5 weeks

-of recept of application
+GALWAY COUNTY COUNCIL Coontrach, Tuam Full planning permission sought to netari the existing disconsetic garage duel store / workshop area, the garage also has existing altic storage space to be retained (from reterance number 06/1471).
+Full planning permission at also sought to complete the installation of a garage roller door on the spoth facing elevision and all ancillary site works at the above location on behall of D Quinn This may be inspected or purchased at the Planning Offree during its public oppering hours.
+A submassion or observation in reliabion to the application may be made in writing on payment all ¢20 within 5 weeks of recept of application